 Length of Your Resume

-If you list all your work experiences from part-time positions to volunteer work to internships to full-time jobs, you are going to run out of space on your resume.
+If you list all your work experience, from part-time positions and volunteer work to internships and full-time jobs, you’re likely going to run out of space on your resume.